Student Employment

 How many hours a week can I work?

-The number of work hours is determined by department needs, up to a maximum of 20 hours per week when classes are in session and 29 hours per week during the summer and university breaks.
+The number of work hours is determined by department needs, up to a maximum of 20 hours per week when classes are in session and 29 hours per week during the summer and University breaks.

 What is the pay rate for student jobs?